Post-commit policies details

 There are multiple external projects depending on Beam which contain tests that are outside of Beam repository.
 For example, Dataflow, Samza runner, and IBM Streams.

-When an external project encounters an issue caused by (a PR) in Beam and, in consequence, requests for a change in the Beam repository, the first thing is to create a JIRA entry that addresses the following three questions:
+When an external project encounters an issue caused by (a PR) in Beam and, in consequence, requests for a change in the Beam repository, the first thing is to create a GitHub Issue that addresses the following three questions:

 - Descriptions on what the issue is.